 Rhinoplasty surgeon Dr. Goretti Ho Taghva performs Asian rhinoplasty procedures in Orange County at the GALEA Center for Advanced Surgery in Newport Beach, CA. GALEA is a state-of-the-art facility located next to the LEA plastic surgery office.
 It is Medicare-accredited, the highest level available for outpatient ambulatory surgery centers.
 Asian rhinoplasty is an outpatient procedure, so patients can be driven home by a friend or family member soon after the surgery is complete.

 Dr. Ho Taghva uses general anesthesia while she reshapes the patient’s nasal structure.
 There are two main surgical techniques: closed rhinoplasty and open rhinoplasty.
-Dr. Ho Taghva typically recommends the open technique as it tends to offer better results overall.
+Dr. Ho Taghva typically recommends the open technique, as it tends to offer better results overall.

 Once the incisions have been made, Dr. Ho Taghva artistically manipulates the cartilage to sculpt the tip of the nose and may further augment it with a cartilage graft taken from the ear or nasal septum.
-The dorsum, a bony area on the bridge of the nose between the eyes and the tip of the nose, can be augmented if necessary using one of the following methods: :a diced cartilage fascia (DCF) graft created with the patient’s tissue, a silicone implant, or an EPTFE (Gore-Tex) synthetic implant.
+The dorsum, a bony area on the bridge of the nose between the eyes and the tip of the nose, can be augmented, if necessary, using one of the following methods: a diced cartilage fascia (DCF) graft created with the patient’s tissue, a silicone implant, or an EPTFE (Gore-Tex) synthetic implant.

 DCF ethnic rhinoplasty surgeries are Dr. Goretti Ho Taghva’s first choice because the DCF cartilage graft uses the patient’s tissue, which reduces the risk of infection and extrusion rate.
 The graft is created with septal, ear, and/or rib cartilage and deep temporalis fascia.

-Rhinoplasty patients may resume daily light activities and return to work shortly after the surgeon removes the splint.
+Asian Rhinoplasty patients may resume daily light activities and return to work shortly after the surgeon removes the splint.
 Strenuous activity should be avoided for six to eight weeks so that the delicate area can completely heal.
-Swelling and bruising will fade gradually within the first three weeks, but some swelling may persist for up to three months or even up to a year.
+Swelling and bruising fade gradually within the first three weeks, but some swelling may persist for up to three months or even up to a year.

-Why should I choose Dr. Goretti Ho Taghva?
+Why Should I Choose Dr. Goretti Ho Taghva?